Fabxx/XBMC360/README.md

 enable debugging under System > System settings > Debugging in XBMC

-now when you press a button on your controller in the XBMC.log file, located in C:\User\AppData\Roaming, you will notice these log messages:
+now when you press a button on your controller in the XBMC.log file, located in C:\User\AppData\Roaming\XBMC, you will notice these log messages:
 ```
 02:09:05 T:8784 M:4294967295   DEBUG: Joystick 0 button 1 Down
 02:09:05 T:8784 M:4294967295   DEBUG: Joystick 0 button 1 Up